6 Easy UX Fixes to Boost Conversions on Your Ecommerce Website

 Just like in real life, being honest and upfront with all relevant information is necessary for building trust on the web.

-People appreciate when sites are transparent with all information that relates to customer experience.
+People appreciate when sites are transparent with all information that relates to the customer experience.
 You should always include details like contact information, base cost, additional fees or charges accompanying a purchase, return policies and guarantees, and/or shipping charges.

 - The content should be detailed, correct, and current